RosterElf Logo

 Probation policy FAQ

 • Yes.
-This template provides a solid foundation, but you should tailor it to reflect your specific workplace, management structure, and any applicable modern award or enterprise agreement.
-Ensure procedures align with Fair Work requirements for procedural fairness.
+This template gives you a solid foundation, but you should tailor it to your workplace, management structure and any applicable modern award or enterprise agreement.
+Make sure the procedures support procedural fairness in line with Fair Work requirements before you roll it out.